Definitions of Reductionism

-2. (noun) The practice of reducing the complex into fundamental parts for analysis.
+- (noun) Reducing the complex into fundamental parts for analysis.

-- 1. Reducing the behaviors of men and women into biological expressions of genes and hormones.
+- Reducing the behavior of women and men into biological expressions of genes and hormones.

 - Plural: reductionisms

-- Reductionism as defined here as broad term as there are numerous types of reductionism such as biological reductionism, economic reductionism, and social reductionism.
-Additionally, while reductionism originated in philosophy and the works of Francis Bacon (1561–1626) and René Descartes (1596–1650) among numerous others, the term has become a loaded and often used pejoratively or disparagingly.
+- Reductionism originated in philosophy and the works of Francis Bacon (1561–1626) and René Descartes (1596–1650) among numerous others.
+However, the term has become a loaded one and is often used pejoratively or disparagingly.

 - Reductionism is more common in the natural sciences than the social sciences.